rosaliemillner/rosaliemillner/README.md

 Hi!
 I am currently a research intern at **Adobe**, working on geometry-aware material editing in natural images.

 I am also completing my Master 2 at **École Normale Supérieure Paris-Saclay**, specialising in Mathematics and Programming applied to Machine and Deep Learning.
+I have a background centered around Mathematics and Statistics.

 My research interests are now focused on Computer Vision, Computer Graphics, Image and Video processing, Generative AI, as well as Statistical Modelling.